SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-c-programming-overview-continued-miscellaneous-for-xna.markdown

 ### 1.4.
 [Extension Methods](http://msdn.microsoft.com/en-us/library/bb383977(v=VS.90).aspx "Extension methods") (C# 3.0/2008)

-Extend existing classes by using static methods that can be invoked by using instance method syntax.&nbsp; Extensions are very useful for implementing your own methods on top of existing classes
+Extend existing classes by using static methods that can be invoked by using instance method syntax.
+Extensions are very useful for implementing your own methods on top of existing classes

 [Nick Gravelyn](http://nickgravelyn.com/) and the guys at [http://www.xnawiki.com/](http://www.xnawiki.com/ "http://www.xnawiki.com/") have many details on how to use Extensions in XNA, there is even a whole [codeplex project](http://xnextensions.codeplex.com/ "XNA Extensions codeplex page") dedicated to them